saverio-negro/egg-timer/README.md

 ### Get to eat your boiled eggs at your desired hardness with the Egg Timer App! 🥚😎

-### Egg Timer is keeping track of the cooking time depending on which hardness you choose to cook your boiled eggs at.
+### Egg Timer keeps track of the cooking time, depending on which hardness you choose to cook your boiled eggs to.

-### There's three types of hardness to chose from: soft, medium, hard.
+### There are three types of hardness to choose out of: soft, medium, hard.

 <img src="./images/egg-timer.gif" width="25%" height="25%"/>